-The LACCD standard for the typical instructor station is deskstyle model with a height-adjustable keyboard tray and monitor on an articulating arm.
+• The LACCD standard for the typical instructor station is deskstyle model with a height-adjustable keyboard tray and monitor on a dual articulating arm.
 The instructor station shall include the latest college logo on the front face (student/audience side) and both the logo and color scheme shall be approved by the District prior to ordering.
-The desk shall include provisions to install a separate 14RU equipment rack within.
+The desk shall include provisions to install a separate 18RU equipment rack with locking solid rear access door, and locking Plexiglas front door within.
 The separate equipment rack permits the building of the system equipment within the rack while waiting for the longer lead time for the actual ordered furniture and then the installation within once all items are received.
 Typical lead times for the furniture is 4-6 weeks.
 Color and finishes are to be coordinated with the architect and room finishes prior to ordering.
+Instructor's station to also include the following at min: reversible attached AV rack, (so AV rack can be placed on either side lectern to be closest to AV connections or floor box), Flip up tray on AV rack, locking wheel casters, Cable cubby cutout, keyboard tray, 2U locking drawer, and must be ADA compliant.